Sunday, June 30, 2019

 Carlo and the Boolarra to Foster Road

 In July 1900, Carlo visited Morwell and announced that as soon as the consent of the affected land owners had been obtained then a gang of 100 men would be provided to make a road from Boolarra to Foster.
 An agreement had been made with all the landowners along the route, in fact they had provided their land for no payment, apart from Mr Primrose.
 Mr Primrose said that the road would cut off access to a spring, which was his only permanent source of water and he thus wanted compensation.
-In the end the Council did negotiate a figure with him.
-The Boolarra to Foster Road went through to Mirboo East and then on to Boolarra.
+In the end the Council did negotiate a compensation figure with him (1).
+I am not sure of the exact route of the road but it left Boolarra went through Mirboo East, over (or around?)
+Mount Fatigue to Foster.

 There is an informative account of what happened the day after negotiations with Mr Primrose were completed from the Morwell Advertiser of August 3, 1900 -